-The best baby camera monitors, like many home gadgets, are smarter than ever.
-Instead of merely squalking into life with the garbled cries of your little one next door, today’s monitors feature HD cameras with night vision, large color displays, companion smartphone apps, and even integration with Alexa and Google Assistant.
+The best baby camera monitors are smarter than ever.
+Instead of merely squalking into life with the garbled cries of your little one next door, today’s monitors feature HD video cameras with night vision, large color displays, companion smartphone apps, and even integration with Alexa and Google Assistant.

 These products all broadly do the same job.
-They faithfully watch over your child, streaming live video footage back to the display or a connected smartphone in the parents’ bedroom.
+They watch over your child, streaming live video footage back to the display or to a parent's camera phone.
 But there are some key differences to be aware of.
 Most offer HD video, but many cap their resolution at 720p, while others extend to the sharper 1080p standard.

-Some smart baby cameras can be moved remotely, panning tilting and zooming so you can get a clear look at your child wherever they are.
-Most come with a display for remote viewing, but others rely entirely on a smartphone app, and to that extent work more like a smart security camera.
+Some smart baby cameras can be moved remotely, panning tilting and zooming so you can get a clearer look at your child wherever they are.
+Most have a display for remote viewing – but others rely entirely on a smartphone app.

-Speaking of which, you could potentially save yourself some money by buying a home security camera from the likes of Nest instead of dedicated baby monitor.
-A Nest cam could also be integrated into a house-wide smart surveillance system, or a camera like the Wyze could save you a fortune, but lack specific baby monitor features like temperature estimates.
+If you are looking to save money, you could potentially save yourself some money by buying a home security camera from the likes of Nest instead of dedicated baby monitor.
+A Nest cam could also be integrated into a house-wide smart surveillance system..

 Best baby camera monitors